PrototypeZone/tech104/tech104lab09.md

 	// After a timeout it will likely revert to welcoming the next customer to the brand.
 	```

-3. Ensure your program compiles by Sunday December 3rd at 11 am.
+3. Ensure your program compiles by tomorrow morning at 10 am.